mvaldezc/vision_tools/README.md

 trainCascadeObjectDetector('ballDetector.xml',positiveInstances, negativeFolder,'ObjectTrainingSize',[24,24],'FalseAlarmRate',0.4,'NumCascadeStages',18, 'FeatureType','LBP')
 ```

-Change the negative folder text to your folder path.
-The next line will load the negative images and the last one will specify how to train the detector.
+Change the negative folder text according to your folder path.
+The next line in the code will load the negative images, and the last one will specify how to train the detector.
 The arguments of the detector are:
 * the name of the detector file that will be produced at the end
 * the positive images pointer
 * the negative folder path